programmerraja/MyBlog/content/notes/2024/A Philosophy of Software Design Book Notes.md

 **Temporal decomposition**

 Common cause for the information leakage.
-Consider an application that reads a file in a particular format, modifies the contents ofthe file, and then writes the file out again.
+Consider an application that reads a file in a particular format, modifies the contents of the file, and then writes the file out again.
 With temporal decomposition, this application might be broken into three classes: one to read the file,another to perform the modifications, and a third to write out the new version.
 Both the file reading and file writing steps have knowledge about the file format, which results in information leakage.

 `Note:` **When designing modules, focus on the knowledge that’s needed to perform each task, not the order in which tasks occur.**